 - Elbow Extension

-Your program should be designed in such a way so that for every horizontal push exercise, you have a horizontal pull exercise.
+You should design your program in such a way that for every horizontal push exercise, you have a horizontal pull exercise.
 That goes for vertical push exercises and vertical pull exercises as well.
 Many programs heavily involve horizontal pushing (think bench press) and neglect pulling all together, or if there are pulling exercises, it’s often in the horizontal plane (as in rows).

 It’s essential to balance the physique and avoid injury by including all planes of exercise in terms of volume of work as well.